 Once your petition has collected the required number of signatures, the next task is the candidate’s affidavit and fulfilling any other election requirements.
 There may also be filing fees.

 If all goes well, you will find yourself on the ballot.
 Good luck!

 “If the City Council wants to hold the police accountable, it has the subpoena power and oversight responsibility to do so.
 They don’t have the courage to do it.” — Sal Albanese

-Now that you have an idea of how to run for city council, now is the time to get started!Personalized Consultation for Your Political Campaign
+Now that you have an idea what goes into launching a political campaign for council, now is the time to get started!

 Using Facebook Live for Your Political Campaign »